How To Make a Request for Quote // Step-By-Step Guide

 Keep it personal

-Please note that the salesperson answering these emails sees the same email templates to take the time to personalize them and make them yours.
+Please note that the salesperson answering these emails will see the same email templates, so take the time to personalize them and make them your own.
 This will help it stand out from the crowd.
 If you have the factory’s name or, even better, the name of the main salesperson or CEO, use it.
-Emails that start with “To Whom It May Concern” or anything else impersonal will almost always get ignored.
+Emails that start with “To Whom It May Concern” or any other impersonal salutation will almost always be ignored.
 If you can, add an extra sentence

-Another thing to note is that English is almost certainly not the first language of the person you are talking to.
-So, be sure to use clear and simple language while making sure you are getting your point across.
+Another thing to note is that English is almost certainly not the person's first language.
+So, be sure to use clear and simple language while ensuring you convey your point effectively.

 Where to post an RFQ

 Now that you have your message and product spec sheet, the next step is determining where to send it and getting suppliers.
-Alibaba is the most commonly used tool, but there are several alternatives to Alibaba, which you can check out here!
+Alibaba is the most commonly used tool, but there are several alternatives available, which you can explore here.

 Alibaba's “Request for Quote” feature